PennState-ACM/Intro-2013/README.md

-# CodePSU Intro
+# Penn State ACM Fall 2013 Intro
 ### Shane Tully (shane@shanetully.com)
 ### shanetully.com | acm.psu.edu

-An impress.js presentation for the introduction of CodePSU.
+An impress.js presentation for the introduction of the Penn State ACM for the fall 2013 semester.

-Looking for the CodePSU Drupal module code?
-[Look no further](https://github.com/shanet/CodePSU).

 ## About

-The CodePSU intro is a simple [impress.js](https://github.com/bartaz/impress.js/) presentation used before CodePSU events start.
+The ACM intro is a simple [impress.js](https://github.com/bartaz/impress.js/) presentation.

 ## Usage